College Writing Program

 The course sequence in College Writing is the same on both New Jersey campuses:

 You’ll be placed into one of these levels based on your admissions materials, including high-school GPA and all available test scores, and work your way up.
-WRIT 1000 and 1001 count as free electives; WRIT 1002 and 1003 are general education requirements.
+WRIT1000 and WRIT1001 count as free electives; WRIT1002 and WRIT1003 are general education requirements.

 Students who would benefit from additional support in making connections between college-level reading and writing, crafting sound sentences, and developing cogent arguments will be supported in a few different ways.
 Reading and writing labs as well as individualized tutoring are offered at campus academic support centers.

-The Writing Program offers select upper-level courses beyond the required sequence to hone your skills and prepare you to shine in careers where writing matters.
+The Writing Program offers select upper-level courses beyond the required sequence, including a full minor in Writing, to hone your skills and prepare you to shine in careers where writing matters.